 Intended outcome Success criteria More pupils are 'Year 1 ready' after targeted supported in EYFS Increase in the % pupils meeting ELG in writing Increase in the % pupils meeting ELG in reading Increase in the % pupils meeting ELG in pupils meeting a good level of development Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in over the next 3 years meet and disadvantaged pupils meet FFT targets: 2022: FFT50, 2023: FFT 20, 2024: FFT5 Progress scores in Maths are above 0 for all pupils and for disadvantaged pupils.
+KS2 maths outcomes over the next 3 years meet and disadvantaged pupils meet FFT targetsSchool Targets based on KS1 2022: FFT50, 2023: FFT 20, 2024: FFT5 Progress scores in Maths are above 0 for all pupils and for disadvantaged pupils.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in bullying a significant increase in participation in enrichment activities, particularly among disadvantaged pupils a reduction in the number of behaviour incidents at all levels To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations a significant reduction in bullying and bullying allegations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils a reduction in the number of behaviour incidents at all levels increased levels of engagement and activity at social times To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 Sustained high attendance demonstrated by: Attendance overall improves by at least 1% PA reduces by at least 4% the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%.
 Increased number of pupils passing the Phonics Screening Check The percentage of pupils passing the phonics screening check is at least in line with national expectations (82%) Improved English outcomes at all key stages This will be measured against national assessment information: Increase in % pupils meeting ELG in reading and writing Increase in the % of pupils at KS1 meeting ARE in reading and writing Achieve FFT targets reading and writing at KS2 Reading, wiring and SPaG.
 Achieve above national averages in progress across KS2 in reading and writing (above 0)